bastolen/mautic-message-extension/README.md

 ## Usage

 After installation, in the campaign builder a new action appears.
 This action will send a message at the given time.
 If you want to use personal information in the message, you can use variables in the normal Mautic way.
 For example: `Hi {contactfield=firstname|there}` will result in `Hi Bas` or `Hi there` if no firstname was found.
-Any URL, passed in as Mautic variable, will be automatically shortened by [CM.com]
+Any URL, passed in as Mautic variable, will be automatically shortened by [CM.com].
+In the action you can also select the contact field that has the number you want to send the message to.
+Since [CM.com] wants to be able to send messages to multiple countries a landcode is required in the number.
+If it is not given, you can replace it in the action settings.
+To make sure the number starts wit `06` and fill the landcode including a `+` sign, so `+31` for The Netherlands.

 ## Installation